cp-algorithms/cp-algorithms/src/graph/edmonds_karp.md

 ## Integral flow theorem ## { #integral-theorem}

-The theorem simply says, that if every capacity in the network is an integer, then there exists a maximum flow such that the flow in each edge may be an integer.
-Ford-Fulkerson method can be used to find such a flow.
+The theorem says, that if every capacity in the network is an integer, then the size of the maximum flow is an integer, and there is a maximum flow such that the flow in each edge is an integer as well.
+In particular, Ford-Fulkerson method finds such a flow.

 ## Max-flow min-cut theorem